-It is therefore strongly recommended that CEU participants retain a hard or electronic copy of all records in their files for at least two years following following the cycle end date.
+It is therefore strongly recommended that CEU participants retain a hard or electronic copy of all records in their files for at least two (2) years following the recertification cycle end date.
 Individuals who fail to respond to the audit request by the specified due date or are found to have submitted false information on their recertification form may be denied recertification.